tobyesmith/singularity101/lab2.1.md

 |_| |_|\___|_|_|\___/     \_/\_/ \___/|_|  |_|\__,_|
 ```

 Nice and colored.
-This is an example, and to be honest, the file lab2.def was
+This is just an example and, to be honest, we wrote the
-written many many times, until it worked.
-This approach of writing a def file,
+lab2.def file many times until it worked.
-building and testing is not always the best practice, you might try the sandbox
-worfklow, which is described in the next section.